 Hearings: in person and online

-[edited to add this information] While you need to attend a hearing in person in order to offer spoken testimony, you can listen to hearings online.
+While you need to attend a hearing in person in order to offer spoken testimony, you can listen to hearings online.
 Click on the House or Senate digital calendar to find the committee or bill whose hearing you want, and you’ll find a link to the livestream.

 Testifying on bills, and the critically-important remote sign-in procedure